-This evening is a night to look in the windows of houses, but with such an expression that the occupants don’t feel that your really “looking.”
-The time I spent this evening, looking at houses does not fall into this activity, the sun still up, it was not really the time for looking into windows… instead… I enjoyed the dead winter vines, the miraculously green lawns, the stone arches and carved mailboxes on the upper ridge.
+This evening was for walking.
+The time I spent this evening, looking at houses does, the sun still up, was not really the time for thinking of who lived inside what they might eat for supper…. instead… I enjoyed the dead winter vines, the miraculously green lawns, the stone arches and carved mailboxes on the upper ridge.

 And, instead, I thought about “Goals.”
 A theme brought to my attention when a friend asked me, “Why do you want to blog?”
 I thought about where I wanted to be and who I want to be in five years, two years, and next summer.
 Myself Today: often saddened and often tearing up.
 Today: often underestimating what I have accomplished and not believing I can accomplish, because, like so many, there have been years of depression.
 Within those years, a diminishing self-esteem gave way to an ongoing fight for survival.